percona/pxb-docs/docs/xbcloud/xbcloud.md

     0 1
     ```

-The *xbcloud* binary stores each chunk as a separate object with a name
+The xbcloud binary stores each chunk as a separate object with a name
-`backup_name/database/table.ibd.NNNNNNNNNNNNNNNNNNNN`, where `NNN...` is a
+`backup_name/database/table.ibd.NNN...`, where `NNN...` is a
 0-padded serial number of chunk within a file.
-Size of chunk produced by
+The size of chunk produced by
-*xtrabackup* and *xbstream* changed to 10M.
+xtrabackup and xbstream changed to 10M.

-To adjust the chunk size use `--read-buffer-size`.
-To adjust the chunk size for encrypted files, use `--read-buffer-size` and `--encrypt-chunk-size`.
+To adjust the chunk size use <a href="/xtrabackup_bin/xbk_option_reference.html#-read-buffer-size">`--read-buffer-size`</a>.
+To adjust the chunk size for encrypted files, use <a href="/xtrabackup_bin/xbk_option_reference.html#-read-buffer-size">`--read-buffer-size`</a> and [<a href="/xtrabackup_bin/xbk_option_reference.html#-encrypt-chunk-size">`--encrypt-chunk-size`</a>.

-*xbcloud* has three essential operations: *put*, *get*, and *delete*.
+xbcloud has three essential operations: *put*, *get*, and *delete*.
 With these
 operations, backups are created, stored, retrieved, restored, and
-deleted. *xbcloud* operations clearly map to similar operations within
+deleted. xbcloud operations clearly map to similar operations within
 the AWS Amazon S3 API.

 The [Exponential Backoff](https://docs.percona.com/percona-xtrabackup/8.0/xbcloud/xbcloud_exbackoff.html#xbcloud-exbackoff) feature was implemented in Percona XtraBackup 8.0.26-18.
 Suppose a chunk fails to upload or download.
 In that case, this feature adds an exponential backoff, or sleep, time and then retries the upload or download, which increases the chances of completing a backup or a restore operation.